-- 1. Select a desired metric result from the Metric Results pane. - 2.
-From the View Reports ribbon group, click Emissions and Fuel (Figure 5-43) to open the report. - 3.
+- 1. Select the desired metric result from the Metric Results pane. - 2.
+From the View Reports ribbon group, click Emissions and Fuel (Figure 5-47) to open the report. - 3.
 Select the Operation Group, Group by, and Units options from the drop-down menus. - 4.
-Click Generate Report. - The Emissions tab displays the emissions results and fuel burn. - The Speciated Organic Gases tab is only enabled if the "Calculate speciated organic gases" option was selected for this metric result. - 5.
+Click Generate Report. - 5.
 Click the Excel icon to export the report data.

-- What are the Group by options in the emissions and fuel report? - Operation Group Summary: Summarizes results by operation group and mode; and displays results that reflect the operation count of each operation - Operations Summary: Summarizes results by events (individual flights); displays results that assume an operation count of one (1)
+What are the Group by options in the emissions and fuel report?

-- Operations Mode: Summarizes results by event and mode; displays results that assume an operation count of one (1) - Operations Detail : Summarizes results by events at the segment level; displays results that assume an operation count of one (1) - Annualized Operations Group Summary: Summarizes annualized results by operation group and mode; and displays results that reflect the operation count and the annualization weightings - Annualized Operations Summary: Summarizes annualized results by events; displays results that assume an operation count of one (1) and the annualization weightings - Annualized Operations Mode: Summarizes annualized results by event and mode; displays results that assume an operation count of one (1) and the annualization weightings - Annualized Operations Detail: Summarizes annualized results by events at the segment level; displays results that assume an operation count of one (1) and the annualization weightings
+- Operation Group Summary: Summarizes results by operation group and mode; and displays results that reflect the operation count of each operation - Operations Summary: Summarizes results by events (individual flights); displays results that assume an operation count of one (1) - Operations Mode: Summarizes results by event and mode; displays results that assume an operation count of one (1) - Operations Detail: Summarizes results by events at the segment level; displays results that assume an operation count of one (1) - Annualized Operations Group Summary: Summarizes annualized results by operation group and mode; and displays results that reflect the operation count and the annualization weightings - Annualized Operations Summary: Summarizes annualized results by events; displays results that assume an operation count of one (1) and the annualization weightings - Annualized Operations Mode: Summarizes annualized results by event and mode; displays results that assume an operation count of one (1) and the annualization weightings - Annualized Operations Detail: Summarizes annualized results by events at the segment level; displays results that assume an operation count of one (1) and the annualization weightings